 One thing that was critical for introducing me to public policy was the Public Policy and International Affairs (PPIA) fellowship, which aims to prepare students from diverse racial, ethnic, and socioeconomic backgrounds for graduate study and careers in this field.
 In light of what’s happened recently with nationwide protests and advocacy in response to events in Minnesota, Kentucky, Georgia, and Central Park, it’s even clearer that we need diverse leaders in government and public service.
 It’s not the same being a person of color in this country, and we need leaders who understand that.
-The PPIA fellowship at University of Maryland really helped me start seeing public policy as a career option, and that’s how I learned about the Woodrow Wilson School.
+The PPIA fellowship at University of Maryland really helped me start seeing public policy as a career option, and that’s how I learned about the Princeton School of Public and International Affairs.
 If it was not for that program based on “affirmative action,” I would not have been able to be where I am today, not because I wasn't able, but because I did not have the access to this kind of institution.

-How were you active on environmental issues while you were at the Woodrow Wilson School?
+How were you active on environmental issues while you were at Princeton?

-I was an activist on environmental issues in Puerto Rico before coming to the Woodrow Wilson School.
+I was an activist on environmental issues in Puerto Rico before coming to Princeton.
 At that time, there was a big civil disobedience campaign going on to have the U.S. Navy stop practice bombing in the island of Vieques in Puerto Rico and clean up its environmental consequences.
 I was active in it.
 I almost had to defer my first year at the Woo because I was arrested for trespassing related to the protests!

-While at Princeton, I was able to organize a conference about Puerto Ricans being treated as second-class citizens and a symposium on Vieques, including the Navy’s environmental impact there.
+While at the Princeton School of Public and International Affairs, I was able to organize a conference about Puerto Ricans being treated as second-class citizens and a symposium on Vieques, including the Navy’s environmental impact there.
 Some of speakers included Jesse Jackson and Sonia Sotomayor ‘76.
 It all started with having coffee with Prof. Arcadio Diaz-Quiñones.
 We had great support from the University.
 It was amazing to me that we were able to gather the funding needed to run the conference with support from a handful of different departments.

 For one of Michael’s classes, we did some air and wind modeling around a tire fire in Puerto Rico.
 The community organization fighting against the consequences of that tire fire were actually able to use that report and win the case partly because of that.
 As a student it was a great way to see real results of what you’re studying and doing for a class.
 There was a clear connection beyond campus and being involved in environmental policy and advocacy.

-How did the Woodrow Wilson School prepare you to work on real-world problems?
+How did the School of Public and International Affairs prepare you to work on real-world problems?

 I also benefited from a few years between undergrad and Princeton.
 I remember thinking that it’s a program that students should join a few years after college so they can bring more life experience to understanding how the research applies to real life.